 Whenever the constitutionality of any statute of a state affecting the public interest is, or is intended to be, drawn into question in any suit or proceeding to which the state or any of its agencies, officers, or employees, is not a party, counsel for the party raising or intending to raise such constitutional issue must promptly notify the clerk, in writing, specifying the act or its provisions, a reference to the title and section of the statute, if any, of which the act is part, and a description of the claim of unconstitutionality.
-Upon the receipt of such notice, the clerk, on behalf of the court, will send a certificate to the Attorney General of the state in substantially the following form:
+Upon the receipt of such notice, the clerk, on behalf of the court, will send a certificate with the Attorney General of the state in substantially the following form:

-The United Sta ites District Court fo or the District of Utah h ereby certifies to the Attorney General of the State of , that the constitutionality of Title , Chapter , Section , (or other description) is drawn in question ii n the case of v, Case No , to which neither the State of , nor any of its agencies, office ers, or employees, is a party.
-Under Title 2 8, section 2403(b) of the United States (Code, the State of is permit ted to intervene in the case for the present ation of evidence, if admissible, and for arg gument on the question of constitutionali ty.
-701 1 1 '11 ( C1 (:C:4- : 41 11- -4

-The clerk will file a copy of the certificate in the case docket.
+The United States District Court for the Di istrict of Utah hereby certifies to the Attorney General of the State of, th at the constitutionality of Title , Chapter, Section, (or other description) is drawn in question in the call se of, Case No, to which neither the State of, nor any of its agencies, officers, or employees, is a party Under Title 28, section 2403(b) of the United States Code, the State of is permitted to intervene in the case for the presentation of evidence, if admissi ble, and for argument on the question of constitutionality.
+The clerk will file a copy of the certificate i n the case docket.